 Only contacts with amateur stations count.
 Contacts through repeaters or satellites do not count, nor do contacts with maritime mobile or aeronautical mobile stations.
 Echolink and IRLP contacts and WSPR spots do not count.
 Contacts with stations deemed by Clublog to be invalid for DXCC do not count.

-Remote operation is permitted provided the transmitter, receiver and antenna are all located within Australia.
+Remote operation is permitted provided the transmitter, receiver, and antenna are all located within Australia.

 Entries open at the end of the award period and close 14 days later.
 Entries may be submitted using one of the following 3 methods.

 This is the preferred entry method.
 You MUST use this entry method to enter the "Top 5" category.
 (You may also use this entry method if you're not entering the "Top 5" category, but if you use this entry method and you have worked 5 or more unique entities during the award period you will automatically be entered in the "Top 5" category).
 The "Log Uploader" script will process all your QSO's, generate your "Most Wanted" and "Top 5" entry, calculate your top 5 score and send your entry to the contest manager.
+You will receive a reply email, (usually within 24 hours) confirming your entry has been received.

 Click the following link to go to the "Log Uploader" page where you will find out more about this entry method.